 The type of federal and state taxes you will need to pay will also depend on your individual business and how it obtains revenue.

 The Best State to Form an LLC for an Online Business

-If you operate away from home a lot or have a location-independent business, you should choose the state that you are connected to in the strongest way, such as where your primary residence is located, where your family live, where your driver’s license is registered to, or the state in which you are required to pay taxes to.
+If you operate away from home a lot or have a location-independent business, you should choose the state that you are connected to in the strongest way, such as where your primary residence is located, where your family lives, where your driver’s license is registered to or the state in which you are required to pay taxes to.

 Where Should I Register a Real Estate LLC?

 As we mentioned at the top of this article, things are different if you’re forming an LLC for your real estate business.

 If your LLC is real estate-focused, the home state rule doesn’t always apply.
 This is due to the fact that related business and generated income is typically kept entirely within the state in which the property is located.
 The best way to limit costs, in this case, is to form your LLC in the state(s) where the properties you own or work with are located.

 For instance, say you live in Pennsylvania but own a rental property in New York.
 This means that all of your business activities (in this regard) occur in New York, and so this is where you should form your LLC.
 This will enable you to only have to pay costs, including formation fees, state income taxes, and maintenance fees in one state.